 3. How does your business use Cognito Forms?

-Richard: Select is built using Cognito Forms, Microsoft Flow, Azure Webjobs, and Azure SQL Server.
+Richard: Select is built using Cognito Forms, Microsoft Power Automate, Azure Webjobs, and Azure SQL Server.
 The latest version of Select makes use of a wide range of Cognito Forms functionality.
 One example is the prefilled form feature.
 Using the JSON code format which sits behind the prefilled forms, I was able to automatically create dynamically prefilled forms.
 This method is used to provide vendors with feedback on their offers, and to revise their offers.

-A second example of Cognito Forms’ functionality which attracted me was the interface with Microsoft Flow.
+A second example of Cognito Forms’ functionality which attracted me was the interface with Microsoft Power Automate.
 I use this integration to reliably transfer form data to Azure SQL Server, where vendor offers are processed and feedback is generated.
 Given the range of functionality available with Cognito Forms, I am sure that I will continue to find more features to improve Select’s automated negotiation service.

 Thank you so much to Richard for taking the time to answer our questions!

 Would you like to be featured in our next spotlight?
 Feel free to get in touch with us!

 Nadia is the Marketing Coordinator for Cognito Forms.
 In her spare time, Nadia enjoys listening to French house, drinking iced coffee, and talking about herself in third person.